 Expanded School Mental Health site visits started on a positive note with visits to Monongalia and Webster County Schools.

-The Marshall University School Health Technical Assistance Center (MUSHTAC) and WVDHHR’s Bureau for Behavioral Health team received warm welcomes from Clay-Battelle MS/HS & Mason Dixon Elementary Schools in Monongalia County and Webster Springs Elementary & Hacker Valley Elementary Schools in Webster County.
+The Marshall University School Health Technical Assistance Center (MUSHTAC) in the Division of Community Health, Joan C. Edwards School of Medicine and WVDHHR’s Bureau for Behavioral Health team received warm welcomes from Clay-Battelle MS/HS & Mason Dixon Elementary Schools in Monongalia County and Webster Springs Elementary & Hacker Valley Elementary Schools in Webster County.

 The team toured each school, learning about the unique programs and student supports in place at each school from school principals, administrators, county representatives, students, faculty, and community stakeholders.
 Teams and supervisors from Camden Family Health, Camden on Gauley in Webster County and Crittenton Services, Inc. in Monongalia County were on hand to discuss partnerships, highlight successes and recognize challenges of first year implementation.
 ESMH teams discussed Summer plans, integration into school emergency/lockdown safety procedures, progress toward grant goals, student and staff highlights, and needs for the upcoming school year, among a myriad of topics.